Cosmic Chatter

 })

-returns a Promise that resolves with two fields.
-The boolean success
+makeHelperRequest() returns a Promise that resolves with two fields.
+The boolean success and the string reason.
+If the write fails, reason will provide helpful details.

-/data/write
+/data/write POST

 Write a JavaScript object to disk.
 Each request will write one line of JSON to the file.
 The user can download the file as a CSV spreadsheet from the Constellation Apps configuration page.